Home > Blog >

 • 66% say rewards change their spending habits: Strategically timed incentives can redirect buying cycles and increase average order value.

 Loyalty preferences vary widely across age groups.
 Businesses must adapt to generational expectations to establish long-term engagement and avoid churn.
 Here are some generational trends to consider.
+For direct-to-consumer brands, understanding these generational differences is especially critical — D2C brands in the USA and globally are tailoring their loyalty strategies to meet the distinct expectations of younger shoppers.

 • Gen Z: 74% prefer brands with mobile apps: Convenience and mobile-first design are non-negotiable for this cohort.